xlucas/go-vim-install/README.md

 ## Usage

-This little installer for ubuntu make the life simpler for go development with vim.
+This little installer for ubuntu make the life simpler for go development with Vim.
 The idea here is to provide 3 commands to either :
-- Download and install go from a tarball and set environment variables
+- Download and install go from a tarball and set environment variables.
-- Setup a fully working Vim environment with amazing plugins
+- Setup a fully working Vim environment with amazing plugins.
-- Setup your go workspace with the great gocov bundled
+- Setup your go workspace with a few useful packages.

 Examples :